 Lacking in nutrition, these foods may be doing us more harm than we think.

 It’s not quite clear how these foods are affecting us.
-One possibility is that eating processed foods actually replaces otherwise health foods.
-You might not think to eat as many fruits and vegetables thinking you’ve got enough from the frozen pizza you had for dinner.
+One possibility is that eating processed foods actually replaces otherwise healthy foods.
+You might not think to eat any fruits and vegetables if they come on the frozen pizza you had for dinner.
 But it’s also likely more than this.
 Processed foods may actually alter our metabolism.

 Processed foods are designed to be addictive and keep us eating more.
-In a study where people were given free access to meals from processed foods they ate more and gained more weight compared to when they were given unprocessed foods.
-In just two weeks of processed foods, hormones involved in hunger increased suggesting these foods may make it harder to feel full.
+When people were given free access to processed foods they ate more and gained more weight compared to when they were given unprocessed foods.
+Within two weeks of processed foods, hormones involved in hunger increased suggesting these foods may make it harder to feel full.

 In the long term, regular consumption of processed foods can lead to obesity which is also a risk factor for heart disease, some cancers and early death.
 It may not be a coincidence that the rates of obesity have increased at the same time the consumption of processed foods has increased.